 FCD will initiate Operating Transfers to distribute allotments from the State General Fund, and to transfer money from state agencies when necessary to reimburse the payroll account administered by the FCD Central Payroll Bureau (CPB).
-FCD can also creating journal entries to correct errors or to process entries to ensure agencies comply with GAAP, GASB and other accounting requirements (MAPs, State Audit Rule, etc.).
+FCD can also create journal entries to correct errors or to process entries to ensure agency compliance.